Deliberate Values Dissonance

 - At least one comic book version of Xena: Warrior Princess walked back some of the show's Anachronism Stew by showing a slight difference of attitudes toward slavery between Xena and Gabrielle.
 When presented with a Roman band of slaves about to be auctioned off, Gabrielle is appalled at slavery in general (not a common attitude in classical Rome) and particularly that one of the slaves is a pregnant woman.
 Xena, in contrast, is generally convinced that the (otherwise all-male) slaves must be criminals who've done something to deserve their condition, but makes an exception in the pregnant woman's case as it seems improbable to her that a pregnant woman could be guilty of any serious crime.
 The two thus agree to go buy the woman free, each for their own reasons—but leave the rest of them to be sold.

 - Atomic Robo reminds us that H.P.
-Lovecraft was not exactly what one would call politically correct.
+Lovecraft was a massive racist and xenophobe, even compared to his contemporaries.
 Take, for example, when he mistakes Robo for a pygmy dressed in ceremonial black ritual armor:

 Robo: 'Scuze me.